SPARQL-Environment/SPARQL-Environment/README.md

 #### Output

 The goal of the output plugin is to present the user with the results of the SPARQL query.

+#### Detail

+The goal of the detail plugin is to be helpful and informative.
+Fill the gap of any functionality that doesn't fit as an input or output plugin.

 ## Contribute